ggreer/geoff.greer.fm/_posts/2014-12-15-why-neovim-is-better-than-vim.md

 ### The Codebase

-Vim is without question the worst codebase I have seen.
-I learned C 16 years ago.
-I have never seen such an abysmal, neglected codebase.
-Copy-pasted code abounds.
-Worse, there are many chunks of copy-pasted code that are subtly changed.
+I started programming almost 20 years ago, and Vim is without question the worst codebase I have seen.
+Subtly-changed, copy-pasted code abounds.
 Lines contain tabs mixed with spaces.

-There is a file called `eval.c`.
-It is almost 25,000 lines.
-It contains over 500 `#ifdef`s.
-It references globals defined in the 2,000 line `globals.h`.
+There are almost 25,000 lines in `eval.c`.
+It contains over 500 `#ifdef`s and references globals defined in the 2,000 line `globals.h`. `eval.c` has functions named `eval1()`, `eval2()`, `eval3()`, all the way up to `eval7()`.

-"NOTE: Don't use ANSI style function declarations.
-A few people still have to use a compiler that doesn't support it."

-Not even the venerable [`file`](http://en.wikipedia.org/wiki/File_%28command%29) can figure out the encoding.
+Another fun fact: Some of Vim's source code isn't any valid encoding.
+It's not ASCII or UTF-8.
+Even the venerable [`file`](http://en.wikipedia.org/wiki/File_%28command%29) can't figure out the encoding.

     ggreer@carbon:~/code/vim% file -I src/digraph.c
     src/digraph.c: text/x-c; charset=unknown-8bit